aRandomMenno/randomPythonCreations/README.md

-# randomPythonCreations
+# allTheThingsPython

-To this repo I will upload some Python scripts I have created over the years. :zap:
+In this repo there will be random Python files I have.